Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach

 \subsection{Robustness to the lag}

 All the transition matrices in section \ref{sec:resultSpectrum} were calculated for a lag of 1 year, in order to have access to time scales as short as possible.
-However, due to the fact that the transition matrices are calculated on a reduced phase space, $\{P^h_\tau\}_{\tau \ge 0}$ does not constitute a semigroup, so that the SMT does not apply and the eigenvalues $\{\hat{\lambda}^h_i(\tau)\}_{1 \le i \le l}$ depend on the lag for which the transition matrix has been estimated.
-To verify that the conclusions of the analysis presented section \ref{sec:resultSpectrum} are not questioned by a different choice of the lag, we represent, in figure \ref{fig:robustLag}(a) and (b), the real part of the leading secondary eigenvalues, calculated, as for figure \ref{fig:ratesW2SB}, for the NH SIC and on a grid of 50 boxes but for a longer lag of 3 and 5 years, respectively.
-Again, the inverse of the real part of the first secondary eigenvalue thus obtained is catalogued in table \ref{tab:robust}.
+However, due to the fact that the transition matrices are calculated on a reduced state space, the family of operators $\mathcal{P}_\rho^{(n)}, n \ge 0$ reduced from $n$ iterates of the transfer operator does not constitute a semigroup, so that the spectral formula (\ref{eq:reducedEigenvalues}) does not apply in general and the rates (\ref{eq:reducedEigenvalues}) computed from the eigenvalues of the $\mathcal{P}_\rho^{(n)}, n \ge 0$ depend on $n$ (see section \ref{sec:approxSpectrum}).
+To verify that the conclusions of the analysis presented section \ref{sec:resultSpectrum} are not questioned by a different choice of the lag $n$, we represent, in figure \ref{fig:robustLag}(a) and (b), the real part of rates corresponding to the leading reduced unstable resonances calculated, as for figure \ref{fig:ratesW2SB}, for the NH SIC and on a grid of 50 boxes but for a longer lag of 3 and 5 years, respectively.
+Again, the inverse of the real part of the rate of the first secondary eigenvalue thus obtained is catalogued in table \ref{tab:robust}.

-It is obvious from figure \ref{fig:robustLag}, that eigenvalues far away from the imaginary axis are not well estimated for long lags as they are cornered to some cut-off value.
-This effect is expected, since the lag used to estimate the transition matrices gives a lower bound to the time scale associated with the eigenvalues that the method presented in section \ref{sec:approxSpectrum} can resolve.
-However, even when a lag of 5 years is taken, the approach of the second eigenvalue to the imaginary axis as the control parameter is decreased towards its critical value can still be observed figure \ref{fig:robustLag}(b), since the real part of this eigenvalue corresponds to a time scale larger than 5 years for $S < 1280 (W m^{-2})$.
+It is obvious from figure \ref{fig:robustLag}, that rates far away from the imaginary axis are not well estimated for long lags.
+This effect if known \cite{Tantet2016a} and due to the fact that the eigenvectors associated with rates far from the imaginary axis decay fast and quickly become overwhelmed by the different sources of numerical imprecisions.
+However, even when a lag of 5 years is taken, the approach of the second leading rate to the imaginary axis as the control parameter is decreased towards its critical value can still be observed figure \ref{fig:robustLag}(b), since the real part of this rate corresponds to a time scale larger than 5 years for $S < 1280~W m^{-2}$.